GhostNeverbloom/spbgs-docs/docs/en/aidifficulty.md

 This is the brand new system that allows to tweak settings related to zeds through server configs "on fly", and that way create various difficulty presets.

-Its main difference from other solutions is that it doesn't natively modify zed pawns, but rather changes their parameters that can be quickly configured through a server-side `INI-file`.
+Its main difference from other solutions is that it doesn't natively modify zed pawns, but rather allows to quickly configure their parameters through a server-side `INI-file`.

 Currently the system is limited to custom zed parameters, but in future it will be expanded with few other mechanics, such as different effects based on damage type, zonal hit system for players and stuff like that.